sylefeb/Silice/learn-silice/blinky/README.md

   }
 }
 ```
 The `:=` means "always assign".
-This is done at the start of every cycle.
-This tells Silice we want to always do that regardless of the state of the algorithm.
+This tells Silice we want to always assign regardless of the state of the algorithm.
+The assignment is done *before* anything else.
 However, you remain free to conditionally override the value of `leds` in the algorithm.
 A typical use case is to maintain low (`:=0`) and pulse high on demand (`=1`).

 But then, you ask, why not also update `cnt` in this manner ?
 Well, excellent question, of course we can: